 All communication should be supportive and appreciative of good faith efforts to contribute, creating a welcoming and inclusive community.
 Expect nothing less of any project.

-Bidict is the product of hundreds of hours of unpaid, voluntary work.
+Bidict is the product of thousands of hours of my unpaid work over the 12+ years I’ve been maintaining it.